-Mediterranean cuisine, meanwhile, doesn’t disappoint, where digging into Greek classics at a neighborhood taverna or grabbing a souvlaki to go can be just as rewarding as a five-star dining spread.
+Mediterranean cuisine, meanwhile, doesn’t disappoint, where digging into classic local dishes that Greece is known for at a neighborhood taverna or grabbing a souvlaki to go can be just as rewarding as a five-star dining spread.

 Come summertime, the beach beckons in spots like nearby Marathon, while the bustling port at Piraeus summons adventures further afield to the storied Greek Isles (which are themselves rightful stars of longer Europe bucket lists).

 This Spanish city-by-the-sea offers up a tantalizing tapestry of ever-progressive art and culture, topnotch drinking and dining, and pulsating street life.
 Sample it all on a saunter through the winding medieval streets of the buzzing Gothic Quarter, which abuts the tree-lined Las Ramblas—one of the many spots that make Barcelona one of the best shopping cities in Europe.

 Artistic touches abound throughout Barcelona, with the whimsical Modernist handiwork of Antoni Gaudí helping to define the city’s aesthetic via fabled architecture like the surreal, gargoyle-capped La Sagrada Família cathedral or at fantastical structures like Casa Mila and Casa Batlló.

 Or, dip into some of the outstanding museums that Spain is known for: Both Pablo Picasso and Joan Miró have museums dedicated to their masterpieces, while the Barcelona Museum of Contemporary Art and the National Museum of Art of Catalonia easily make any shortlists for art aficionados.